piercef256/Flask-REST-API-Python-MySQL/README.md

 - This is a REST API backend built using Flask and MySQL.
 - Users can perform C.R.U.D. operations on a todolist MySQL database table.
+- User can use thier own database or use mine via this endpoint: ```flask-sql.azurewebsites.net/```.

 ### MySQL setup